Arendelle | Anna | Elsa | Kristoff | Hans | Weselton | Northuldra | Magical Creatures | Animals | Extended Media | A Frozen Heart Exclusive

 - Pulling Themselves Together: Sure you could fairly easily kick his head off, split him in half, or toss him off a cliff in pieces, but since all of the pieces remain animated, and he's made of snow, he could just put themselves back together, as good as new.

-- Purity Personified: Word of God confirmed that Olaf is the sisterly love of Elsa and Anna as a solid form.
+- Purity Personified: The creators confirmed that Olaf is the sisterly love of Elsa and Anna as a solid form.

 - Rule of Symbolism: One of the directors says he symbolizes the love between Anna and Elsa.

 - Screams Like a Little Girl: As he runs from the spirits in Frozen II, he lets out a high-pitched shriek.

 - Seemingly Profound Fool: When Anna is asking Olaf if anyone knows what true love is:Anna: I don't even know what love is.

 Olaf: That's okay, I do.
 Love... is... putting someone else's needs before yours; like, you know, how Kristoff brought you back here to Hans and left you forever.

 Olaf: Wow, you really don't know anything about love, do you?